-The Georgetown Entrepreneurship Initiative’s "reverse scholarship," also referred to as “Startup Stipend Program,” helps graduating seniors pursue an entrepreneurial opportunity without the anxiety of student loan debt.
-If you are passionate about starting a company, but your fear of student debt is pushing you to “find a job” instead, the Georgetown Startup Stipend might be for you.
+Georgetown Entrepreneurship's “Startup Stipend Program” helps graduating seniors pursue an entrepreneurial opportunity without the anxiety of student loan debt.
+If you are passionate about starting a company, but your fear of student debt is pushing you to “find a job” instead, the Startup Stipend might be for you

 The stipend is different from a traditional scholarship because it is actually a periodic stipend designed to provide graduating students the ability to make student debt payments.
 This way, you don’t have to worry about getting a job in order to pay off your student loan debt!

 According to Forbes, nationwide student loan debt has reached an all-time high of $1.2 trillion, with the average balance increasing from $23,000 to $29,000 in 2014.
 40 million Americans have at least one outstanding student loan.

 Many recent Georgetown students have told us they would love to pursue an entrepreneurial opportunity, but could not do so because of the substantial burden of student loan debt.
 Dane Stangler, E.J.
 Reedy, and Arnobio Morelix of the Kauffman Foundation wrote that student debt is likely a major reason why fewer young people are starting companies today.
 This program is intended to begin solving that problem for Georgetown entrepreneurs.